FreeTAKTeam/FreeTAKHub-Installation/README.md

 http://<YOUR_IP_ADDRESS>:5000/
 ```

-- login with admin / password
+- login with your credentials
-- change your password immediately
+- immediately change the password
 - check whether services are OK (blue)
 ![image](https://user-images.githubusercontent.com/60719165/148986287-0c83aa3f-e909-4b38-bc81-d66cddb08f89.png)
 - connect a client to the server
-- click on the Webmap tab
+- click on the WEBMAP button
-- confirm the client is connected in the Webmap
+- confirm the client is connected in the WEBMAP

 #### Check video server